MoreMoney-Finance/contracts/README.md

 - `Compounding`: Yield earned by underlying collateral is compounded thereby increasing vault cRatio and borrowing power
 -  `Autorepayment`: Yield earned by underlying collateral is converted to USDm and used to wipe out users debt position

--  Interestingly, both options reduces the likelihood of a vault falling below the liquidation threshold.
+-  Interestingly, both options reduce the likelihood of a vault falling below the liquidation threshold.

 # Disclaimer